Three groups of English settlers arrived on North Carolina’s Roanoke Island, one after the other.

 In 1584, the first group mapped the area and left.

 In 1585, the second group arrived, composed of scientists and military men.
 They did not get along with the local Indian tribes and were driven out.

 This early colony on Roanoke Island is remembered, first, because it's a mystery - how do you lose a colony?
 And second, before the colonists disappeared, the first English child born in the New World was born here.
+She was born one month after they first arrived.
 Her name was Virginia Dare.